mgrhm/mgrah.am/content/about.md

 ---
 title: "About Mike"
-lastmod: 2018-11-26
+lastmod: 2019-02-25
 slug: about
 draft: false
 ---

 Mike Graham loves gundogs but doesn't like hunting or shooting.
+His Springer Spaniel comes from a thoroughbred working line, but has been utterly spoiled and is now just healthy and happy.
 He has two cats but hasn't been able to train them.
 He's reasonably sure that they've trained him.

 He's mostly vegetarian, but eats the occasional Big Mac.
 It's complicated.
 Not really;  they just taste really good.